tmatofa/quickstart-eks-cdk-python/README.md

 1. Pick @timestamp from the dropbown box and click Create index pattern
 1. Then go back Home and click Discover

-TODO: Walk through how to do a few basic things in Kibana with searching and dashboarding your logs.
+TODO: Walk through how to do a few basic things in Kibana with searching/filtering/dashboarding your cluster logs.

 ## Checking out Grafana and the out-of-the-box metrics dashboards